AceMedia/WordPress-Login-Block-and-Page/README.md

-***Ace Map Block***
+# Ace Login Block

-Contributors:      Shane Rounce of AceMedia.ninja
+**Contributors:** Shane Rounce of AceMedia.ninja

-Tags:              block, map, google, street view, places, wordpress, gutenberg
+**Tags:** login, block, custom login, WordPress, Gutenberg, security

-Tested up to:      6.6
+**Tested up to:** 6.6

-Stable tag:        1.0.0
+**Stable tag:** 1.0.0

-Interactive Google Maps block with Street View and Places Autocomplete, fully integrated within the WordPress block editor.

-**Description**

-Ace Map Block allows you to embed customizable Google Maps into the WordPress block editor, providing full integration with Google Places Autocomplete, map pins, and Google Street View.
-It is perfect for creating interactive, location-based content with real-time search, map, and street view features.

-**Features include:**
-- Adding fully interactive Google Maps directly inside the block editor.
-- Droppable pins with customizable latitude and longitude.
-- Toggleable Street View with heading and pitch customization.
-- Real-time location search with Google Places Autocomplete.
-- Automatically updates address field from selected place or reverse geocoded map clicks.

-Ace Map Block integrates seamlessly into the block editor, allowing users to customize map settings, switch between map and street view, and update the map pin’s location with ease.

-**Installation**
+Customize your WordPress login page with a fully-integrated Gutenberg block, giving you complete control over the design and functionality.

+## Description

+Ace Login Block allows you to replace the default WordPress login page with a custom page of your choosing, all designed and managed within the block editor.
+This lets you create a branded login experience for your users while leveraging the flexibility and ease of Gutenberg.

+### Features include:
+- Replace the default WordPress login page with a custom block-based design.
+- Full integration with the block editor, giving you complete control over the login page layout.
+- Allow the default WordPress login functionality for POST requests to ensure smooth login submissions.
+- Customize redirects and add additional fields or branding elements to the login page.
+- Prevent further execution of the default `wp-login.php` after your custom login template loads.

+Ace Login Block provides a seamless way to craft unique, branded login experiences while ensuring compatibility with WordPress’s login handling.

+## Installation

 This section describes how to install the plugin and get it working.

-1. Upload the plugin files to the `/wp-content/plugins/ace-map-block` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/ace-login-block` directory, or install the plugin through the WordPress plugin screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.

-**Frequently Asked Questions**
+3. Navigate to the "Ace Login Block" settings and select the page to use for your custom login page.

+## Frequently Asked Questions

+### How do I customize my login page?

+Once the plugin is activated, go to the "Ace Login Block" settings in your WordPress dashboard and select the page you want to use as your custom login page.
+You can then use the block editor to design the page.

+### Will WordPress still handle logins?

+Yes, WordPress will continue to handle all login submissions via POST requests, ensuring that authentication continues to work normally.
+Ace Login Block simply replaces the display of the login page with your custom page design for GET requests.

-*How do I add a map to my page?*
+### Can I add custom fields to my login page?

-Simply add the "Ace Map Block" from the block editor.
-You can customize the map's location, pin, and toggle Street View using the block inspector.

-*Can I search for places on the map?*

-Yes, the plugin integrates Google Places Autocomplete, allowing you to search for locations in real-time.
-The map will automatically update based on your selected place.

-*How does Street View work?*

-You can toggle between map view and Street View using the "Is Street View?" toggle in the block inspector.
-Alternatively, you can drop the yellow man on the map to switch to Street View directly.

-*Does the address field update automatically?*

-Yes, the address field is automatically updated based on either the selected Places result or the location clicked on the map (using reverse geocoding).

-**Screenshots**

-1. Block editor interface with Ace Map Block and inspector settings.
-2. Example of map and pin added to a post or page with Street View enabled.

-**Changelog**

-*0.420*
+Yes, you can add custom blocks, text, images, or any other elements within the block editor to fully customize the layout of your login page.

+### What happens if I disable the plugin?

+If you disable Ace Login Block, WordPress will revert to the default `wp-login.php` page for login access.

+## Screenshots

+1. **Custom login page** built using Ace Login Block in the block editor.
+2. Example of branded login page after replacing the default WordPress login page.

+## Changelog

+### 1.0.0
-* Initial release of Ace Map Block.
+- Initial release of Ace Login Block.
-* Integrated Google Maps block with customizable pins and real-time location search.
-* Support for Google Street View with heading and pitch customization.
-* Places Autocomplete integration for location search.
-* Automatic address updates using Places or reverse geocoding.

-**Advanced use**

-For advanced users, Ace Map Block includes reverse geocoding and manual pin dropping to update map locations dynamically within the editor.
-Perfect for location-based websites that need customizable map and Street View integration directly in WordPress.
+- Replace default WordPress login page with a custom page created in the block editor.
+- Full block editor support for designing custom login pages.
+- Ensure POST requests for login are still handled by WordPress.
+- Support for custom login redirects.

+## Advanced Use

+Ace Login Block is perfect for developers and site owners looking to create unique, branded login experiences.
+By leveraging the block editor, you can design your login page however you see fit, from adding custom fields to embedding brand logos or messages.
+The plugin ensures that login functionality remains intact while offering flexibility over the appearance and content of the login page.